caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 - delete a recipe
 - query our collection of recipes

-# Behaviors, use JavaScript Luke
+# Behaviors, we can use JavaScript

 - retrieve and drop data into our HTML pages
 - handle form submission
 - to create web components to simplify our HTML and make it more user friendly

-# Behaviors, our web service provides our data source
+# Behaviors, our web service and JSON API provides our data source

 - `dataset` sets up our collection
 - `datasetd` provides our web service